-NCM 465 Foundations of Conflict Resolution Management
+NCM 401 Foundations of Conflict Resolution Management

-This course is intended to further widen and complete the scope of master's degree studies in general, and to serve as a primary course for students wishing to concentrate in this field in particular.
 As conflict is an integral part of our personal and professional lives, the purpose of this course is threefold-first, to understand the underlying sources of conflict and the way conflict is manifested at the personal, organizational, national, and international levels; second, to present the various conflict management approaches open before us and the human behaviors associated with conflict and conflict resolution; and third, to enhance our understanding of the most constructive business and organizational resolution approaches; namely, negotiation, mediation, and arbitration.
-This course is equivalent to NCM 501.
-Prerequisite: Student must be accepted to the Bachelor's to Master's Dual Credit Program.
+Note: BSHS students who continue to the MSHA degree program can apply credit from this course toward NCM 501 (per conditions stated in the catalog).
+Prerequisite: all program core courses